mcandre/alluvial/README.md

 ## Extensions

-User applications may implement a variety of high level algorithms in terms of low level operators.
+User applications may implement a variety of high level algorithms by composing low level operators.
 A few examples:

 * AND (via NAND): Bitwise intersection A with B
 * OR (via NAND): Bitwise union A with B